xNickyDev/Ocavy/Slash/channel-info.md

 # /channel-info
-Returns information of a channel
+Returns information about a channel

 ## Usage
 ```